ZhengMichaelLiu/Project_Blockchain_SimplifiedPrism/README.md

 cargo run -- -vvv --p2p 127.0.0.1:6002 --api 127.0.0.1:7002 -c 127.0.0.1:6001
 ```

---p2p parameter means that the first process will listen on 127.0.0.1:6000 and the second process will listen on 127.0.0.1:6001.
+`--p2p` parameter means that the first process will listen on `127.0.0.1:6000` and the second process will listen on `127.0.0.1:6001`.

--c parameter means that the second process will try to connect to 127.0.0.1:6000, which is the address of the first process.
+`-c` parameter means that the second process will try to connect to `127.0.0.1:6000`, which is the address of the first process.

 On the first process, you can see this log, indicating that the first process accepts connection from the second process.